Barwick, Hertfordshire: History

-In circa 1912, Sabulite (Great Britain) Limited (locally known and mapped as the Sabulite Works) took over the site and continued to produce high explosive materials, namely Sabulite and Cleveland Powder, for military and civilian applications all over the world; especially for the Antipodes.
+Around 1912, Sabulite (Great Britain) Limited (locally known and mapped as the Sabulite Works) took over the site and continued to produce high explosive materials, namely Sabulite and Cleveland Powder, for military and civilian applications all over the world; especially for the Antipodes.
 Sabulite was a blasting explosive containing ammonium nitrate, trinitro-toluene and calcium silicide.
 The Belgian Sabulite Company, who invented this explosive later modified the composition of their explosive for the mining industry.
 Their product was extensively used in the First World War, especially in mortar warheads and Mills bombs (hand grenades).
 William Herbert McCandlish the director of the Sabulite Works patented a new hand grenade for use in the Great War and a new cutting machine for cordite.
 The Sabulite Works went into liquidation circa 1933.

 After World War 2 the whole 126-acre site went up for auction.
 A former employee of the Sabulite company, Harry Sears, purchased the 33-acre factory site in circa 1946.
 Sears had been employed by the company to be the gas engine driver.
 His role was to operate the tram system that ran over the whole 126-acre site.
 He was formerly employed in the same role at the Cotton Powder Company in Faversham, until that site was shut down after an explosion on 2 April 1916 Sears utilised the existing factory buildings to open the Sabulite Snap Company, which produced snaps for Christmas crackers.
 Sears was responsible for dismantling the whole tramway network.

-As of 2019, a lot of the archaeological remains of the original S.P.C. site can be seen.
+As of 2019, a lot of the archaeological remains of the original SPC site can be seen.
 In Cook's Wood and Round Wood, behind Barwick, stand the shells of the concrete magazines, with their blast mounts; along with the reservoir, bits of boundary fencing and the 400-yard rifle butts.
 To the west of Round Wood in a grass meadow are the remains of three brick drying houses.
 There are also numerous foundations of buildings by the river Rib and the remains on the concrete bridge.
 On the other side of the river Rib, on the factory site, there still exists some of the yellow brick factory buildings.
 Alongside the left-hand side of the factory runs the Barwick tributary.
 From the bridge there, on the right-hand side of the bank, lies one of the millstones used in the grinding process for the smokeless powder.
 All the residential building built in 1888–89 still stand.
 The Douglas fir trees that briefly line Barwick Lane were planted for Mr J.D.
 Dougall JR, in 1889, so he did not feel homesick for his native Scotland.
-The fields that run between the river Rib and residencies were used as a range, storage, testing/experimental work and disposal during S.P.C.'s and Sabulite's tenures.
+The fields that run between the river Rib and residencies were used as a range, storage, testing/experimental work and disposal during SPC's and Sabulite's tenures.